 Macau.
 Hidden central Macau

-Venture just a minute or two off the main touristy area of the Senado Square, and you will find Macau that does not exist in guidebooks.
+Venture off the main touristy area of the Senado Square, and you will find Macau that does not exist in guidebooks.

 Avenida de Almeida Ribeiro is the main artery of this part of Macau – it crosses the Senado Square and leads to the casinos area.
 But we will walk into the opposite direction (west), towards the seafront.
 Colonial-feel arcades line parts of this noisy street.
 Turn into Rua de Cinco de Outubro (十月初五街) and things start to get less busy.